Recognising Choking and When to Act

 - Loss of consciousness if the blockage is not cleared promptly

 In a severe choking episode, it’s critical to act quickly.
 If the person shows signs of complete airway obstruction, immediate intervention is required.
-Consider using a life-saving choking device like LifeVac, which is designed to provide effective relief when traditional first aid methods are insufficient.
+Consider using a life-saving choking device like LifeVac®, which is designed to provide effective relief when traditional first aid methods are insufficient or unable to be performed.

 Infants are particularly vulnerable to choking because they explore their environment by putting objects in their mouths, and their small airways can be easily blocked.
 Recognising choking in infants can be more challenging since they cannot verbalise their distress.
 Watch for these signs: